 Sketches

 Memphis got its own chapter of the international group Urban Sketchers in 2010, and sketching has become a much more important part of my work.
-I used to do a sketch or two just to lay out a painting, but sketching wasn't something I did for its own sake very often, usually only on trips.
-The Memphis Urban Sketchers have inspired me to carry a sketchbook much more regularly and use sketching as a visual journal of my own life.
-In the process I have brought home images that I wasn't out looking for but that have become paintings or prints later on because they kept calling my name.
-I have also begun using watercolor, markers, and ink after watching the other artists in the group have fun with these media.
+I used to do a sketch or two just to lay out a painting, but sketching wasn't something I did for its own sake very often except occasionally on trips to help me remember.
+The Memphis Urban Sketchers have inspired me to carry a sketchbook much more regularly and to use sketching as a visual journal of my own life.
+In the process I have brought home images that have become paintings or prints later on because they were sitting in my sketchbook calling my name.
+The group also inspired me to experiment with watercolor, markers, and fountain pens after watching the other artists have fun with these media.

 This is a small (even if it doesn't feel like it) selection of the sketches I do.
-Follow my blog to see almost all of them as I do them, or browse the archives for more.
+Follow my blog to see them as I do them, or browse the blog archives for more.

 Memphis